Andr3w0w3n/BNRQ/README.md

 A prompt will appear when the user has made changes that have not been saved.

 ### Notes Build v1.0
 - The *Render* button does not provide any additional prompts or confirmation and will just begin rendering.
-You can click cancel on the progress bar to terminate rendering.\n
+You can click cancel on the progress bar to terminate rendering.<br>
-      However, it will always render the script that it is currently rendering to completion before cancelling any further renders.
+      &#9;However, it will always render the script that it is currently rendering to completion before cancelling any further renders.
 - The *Clear* button will prompt the user if they would like to continue clearing the list of nuke scripts only if the number of files exceeds 5.
 - Details of a project will only give information of the project that is available.
 Only details beyond basic ones are Codec for mov's.
 - All file searches will start at where **File Search Start** is selected to start.
 It is not dynamic or keeps memory of previous locations.
 - There is no way to specify different write node names for different projects yet.
 - Any saved settings will be saved for next launch of the application, but any files listed in the render list will **not** be saved.
 - There is no "Reset to default" functionality for settings.
-- There is no prompt to ask the user if they would like to close settings without being saved.
+- There is no prompt to ask the user if they would like to close settings without the changed settings being saved.

 ## Library references